-The SATA (Serial ATA) control is configured to operate in AHCI (Advanced Host Controller Interface) mode or in Intel RST Premium With Intel Optane System Acceleration (for Intel® OptaneTM) mode.
+The SATA (Serial ATA) control is configured to operate in AHCI Mode (Advanced Host Controller Interface) or in Intel RST Premium With Intel Optane (for Intel® OptaneTM).

 The SATA Mode should be set BEFORE installing an operating system, and after you have backed up all necessary files and data (see sidebar).
-See "Setting Up SATA Mode (OptaneTM or AHCI)" on page 6 - 2 for details.
-Make sure you install the Intel Rapid Storage Technology application if you have set the SATA Mode to Intel RST Premium With Intel Optane System Acceleration (for Intel Optane), or to AHCI (see "IRST Driver Installation" on page 6 - 37).
+See "Intel® Rapid Storage Technology" on page 6 - 22 for details.
+Make sure you install the Intel Rapid Storage Technology driver and Intel® OptaneTM Memory and Storage Management app if you have set the SATA Mode to Intel RST Premium With Intel Optane (for Intel Optane), or to AHCI (see "IRST Driver Installation" on page 6 - 23).